If you’re interested in a rewarding career in clinical pharmacy, consider enrolling in one of the best online Doctor of Pharmacy programs.

 All students attend two executive weekends during the program: an orientation and an on-site patient skills assessment.
 Advanced Pharmacy Practice Experiences (APPE) are required in Ambulatory Care, Acute Care, and Medication Information.
 Students may complete a prior-life portfolio to gain credit for previous work experience and may qualify to opt-out of up to two of the three required clinical experiences.

-- Patient monitoring, compliance, outcomes evaluation, and documentation
+Patient data collection Medication therapy assessment and delivery Pharmacy care plan Patient monitoring, compliance, outcomes evaluation, and documentation Patient counseling

 Lake Erie College of Osteopathic Medicine